How Much Do Arc Flash Incidents Typically Cost? A Breakdown

 There are plenty of arc flash stories to learn from.
 Disaster can strike at any moment, and for these companies, it hits hard when they least expect it.

 One example is Donnie’s Accident.
 Long story short, he got in a rush.
-It’s understandable that he was hurrying because of a hurricane coming in, and he wanted to get the job done and go home to his family.
+Understandably, he was hurrying because of a hurricane coming in, and he wanted to get the job done and go home to his family.